Why Build Steel Mountain Bike Frames?

 Carbon fibre cannot be recycled, as much as some companies lie and tell you it can.
 It can be reused, but in all cases, the quality of the material is degraded, often it is just crushed and used as filled in much lower grade composite materials.

-The word recycled means it can go back to the start and this cycle can continue forever… but more important than recycling is repairability.
+The word recycled means it can go back to the start and this cycle can continue forever, but more important than recycling is repairability.
 Recycling is good, but in all cases you need to put in large amounts of energy to get the material back to its original state.
 A much better solution is to be able to repair and continue to use the product.

 Steel can easily be repaired; tubes can be replaced, patches added, dents removed.
 This is possible with aluminium, but top-end bicycle frames will always require heat treating post welding to achieve full strength.
-Carbon can be ‘cosmetically repaired’, but structural repairs are tricky and not reliable as you are unable to see any internal damage within the structure.
+Carbon can be cosmetically repaired, but structural repairs are tricky and not reliable as you are unable to see any internal damage within the structure.

-No, of course not.
-Steel isn’t perfect.
 One of the biggest issues is that it rusts, but careful treatment can significantly reduce this.
 And realistically the timescales for a bike to rust are very long.
-There’s plenty of steel frames out there that have never been looked after, but that are still riding around decades after being built.

 Steel is also quite hard to manufacture into complex forms.
 Bending tubes is hard, sections tend to need to be round, machining of complex parts is hard and expensive.
 But with careful and considered design, it can be achieved.
 To me this challenge actually gives Starling bikes their unique elegant design.